Watch the webinar now:

 • Significance for purchasing

-Supplier segmentation is a central tool in strategic purchasing management.
+Supplier segmentation is a key tool in strategic purchasing management.
 It makes it possible to systematically manage and specifically control the diverse supplier relationships.
-Segmentation enables risks to be identified at an early stage, opportunities to be exploited and the company's competitiveness to be strengthened.
+Segmentation enables risk management to be identified at an early stage, opportunities to be exploited and the company's competitiveness to be strengthened.

 • Efficient resource allocation: focus on strategically important suppliers to maximize value contribution